Death and All His Friends Cast Long Shadows In the Public Space

 They are so tiny – just babies, really – big-eyed and seemingly propping each other up with their skinny shoulders.

 Had this happened in a more upscale neighborhood, news crews and multiple police vehicles would likely have descended upon the scene, outraged that young children might have been in the line of fire.
-At the very least, rec center staff would be under investigation and would likely be relieved of their jobs.

 “Stop right there,” she says, holding out her hand.
 “That’s exactly what the coach said – what you said right there.”